victor-smirnov/jenny-old/README.md

 1. Versioned (Git-like) Memoria store (in-memory, on-disk) as a physical program structure (instead of a bunch of a plain text files).
 Code and embedded data are in the same place, reachable with transpiler and refactoring tools.
 1. IDE-friendly event-driven dataflow-based transpiler architecture.
 1. Embedded HTTP server providing native RESTful API for transpiler, refactoring tools, code and data.
+1. Basic Web application for code and data navigation and editing, using the tranpiler's REST API.
 1. Infrastructure-aware transpiler/refactoring.
 Want to split your monolith into microservices or vice versa?
-We can it!
+Jenny can do it!

 ## Higlights

-Jenny as a programming language is focused on data strucure design and code-as-data metaprogramming.
-Though every program can be written in a classical textual form, physical Jenny program structure is a graph-shaped database of parsed AST trees together with associated embedded data structures (annotation metadata, i18n databases etc).
+Jenny, as a programming language, is focused on data strucure design and code-as-data metaprogramming.
+Though every program can be written in a classical textual form, physical Jenny program structure is a versioned multimodel database of parsed abstract syntax trees for Jenny and embedded DSLs together with associated embedded data structures (annotation metadata, i18n databases etc).
+The database is dynamically updatable and optimized for analythics, with [MVCC](https://en.wikipedia.org/wiki/Multiversion_concurrency_control) and branching semantics.
+Structured data representation makes code analytics much simpler and faster.
+More on this later.

+Jenny is not a compiler, its a source-to-source transpiler making C++ code as an output (together with other artifacts like Protobuf interfaces and SWIG bindings), either for direct compilation to an executable or as a C++ library module to use with other C++ applications.
+Jenny is not a competion or replacement for C++, but a legacy-free modernization for better productivity.
+The laguage will be co-evolving with C++.